 For private well water testing:

-- Fond du Lac County Health Department has bacteria well water testing kits available for county residents affected by the flood for a discounted cost of $5.00 at time of drop off.
-Well water testing bottles can be picked up at Fond du Lac County Health Department 160 S. Macy Street, Fond du Lac WI, Monday – Friday, 8am-4pm.
+- Fond du Lac County Health Department has bacteria well water testing kits available for county residents affected by the flood for a cost of $22.00 at the time of drop off.
+Well water testing bottles can be picked up at Fond du Lac County Health Department 160 S. Macy Street, Fond du Lac, WI, Monday – Friday, 8am-4pm.

 - Well water samples must be submitted in these bottles to the Fond du Lac County Health Department within 24 hours of collecting the water sample.
 The Fond du Lac County Health Department only accepts samples on Mondays, Tuesdays, and Wednesdays from 8am-4pm.